 China's TAL Education expects hit from new private tutoring rules

 News of the rule changes on Friday sent shockwaves through China's US$120 billion private tutoring sector and triggered a massive sell-off in the shares of companies including TAL and Gaotu Techedu.
-TAL's New York-listed shares plunged 71per cent.
+TAL's New York-listed shares plunged 71%.

 Under the new rules, all institutions offering tutoring on the school curriculum will be registered as non-profit organisations, and no new licences will be granted, according to an official document.